chrislanejones/types-cleanup-extension/README.md

 **The ultimate TypeScript type organization tool for modern development workflows!**

 Automatically extract, organize, and manage TypeScript interfaces and type definitions from your codebase.
-Perfect for AI-assisted development in VS Code and Cursor IDE.
+Perfect for AI-assisted development in VS Code and Cursor IDE. **Now with smart external package detection!**

 ## ✨ Key Features